semweb4j/semweb4j/README.Maven.md

 	</dependencyManagement>
 ```

-Afterwards include the needed packages using `<dependencies>` without worrying about matching versions:
+Afterwards include the needed packages using `<dependencies>` in your POM without worrying about matching versions:

 ```xml
 	<dependencies>